-Amount If Amount If
+Amount If Amount I

 Not Age 50 Age 50

 Tax Year or Over or Over

-2008-2012 \$5,000 \$6,000

 2013-2018 \$5,500 \$6,500

 2019-2022 \$6,000 \$7,000

+2023 \$6,500 \$7,500
-The amounts for subsequent years may be larger than \$6,000 and \$7,000 as they may be adjusted by a COLA.

-- 3.3 Custodian/Trustee Requirements.
+- The amounts for subsequent years may be larger than \$6,500 and \$7,500 as they may be adjusted by a COLA.
+Starting for tax year 2024 the catchup contribution amount of \$1,000 which an individual age 50 or older is able to contribute will also be indexed. - 3.3 Custodian/Trustee Requirements.
 The custodian or trustee of your traditional IRA must be a bank, trust company, savings and loan association, a federally insured credit union, or other entity approved by the Secretary of the Treasury. - 3.4 No Life Insurance.
 Your contributions or any funds in your IRA cannot be invested in life insurance to any extent. - 3.5 Nonforfeitable.
 Your contributions and IRA funds are nonforfeitable. - 3.6 Segregated Funds.
-Your IRA funds must be kept separate from other property, although these assets may be combined with other property in a common IRA trust fund. - 3.7 Distributions which must be taken by Age 72, as applicable.
+Your IRA funds must be kept separate from other property, although these assets may be combined with other property in a common IRA trust fund. - 3.7 Distributions which must be taken by Age 72 or age 73, as applicable.
 The following discussion is presented in question and answer format.

 Why are there federal tax rules mandating required minimum distributions from a traditional IRA, SEP-IRA and SIMPLE-IRA?
 The primary purpose of a traditional IRA is to allow you and others to save for retirement and then use the funds for retirement and also to accumulate funds for a beneficiary.
 Therefore, the tax laws require an IRA accountholder to take a required minimum distribution (RMD).
 After the IRA accountholder dies, the beneficiary or beneficiaries will be required to take required distributions.
 There are specific formulas for determining how much must be withdrawn, and when.
-These amounts are called "required minimum distributions" (RMDs).
+These amounts are called 'required minimum distributions' (RMDs).

-Congress in 1974 decided that the year a person attains age 701⁄2 is a reasonable time to require a person to commence withdrawals from his or her traditional IRA.
-SEP-IRA or SIMPLE IRA.
+Congress in 1974 decided that the year a person attains age 701⁄2 is a reasonable time to require a person to commence withdrawals from his or her traditional IRA, SEP-IRA or SIMPLE IRA.

-Congress and President Trump decided in December of 2019 that the age 701⁄2 requirement should be changed to age 72.
+Congress and President Trump decided in December of 2019 that the age 701/2 requirement should be changed to age 72.